jawj/IKEv2-setup/README.md

   * __On the server:__  Log in via SSH, then `sudo less +F /var/log/syslog`.
 To see startup logs, log in to another session and `sudo ipsec restart` there, then switch back.
 To see what's logged during a connection attempt, try to connect from a client.

   * __On the client:__  On a Mac, open Console.app in /Applications/Utilities.
 If connecting from an iPhone, plug the iPhone into the Mac.
 Pick the relevant device (in the bar down the left), and filter the output (in the box at top right) to `nesession`, and try to connect.
 (On Windows or Linux I don't know where you find the logs — if _you_ know, feel free to write the explanation and send a pull request).

+* The setup script is now idempotent — you can run it repeatedly with no ill effects — so, when you've fixed any issues, simply run it again.

 ### Users